 Public Interest cases are dealt with by the FRC Conduct Committee, the successor to the Accountants and Actuarial Disciplinary Board [AADB].
 Disciplinary hearings are also conducted by the various bodies such as the ICAEW, CIMA, CIPFA, ICIA, ACCA and ICAS.

-Gough Square chambers has a wealth of experience in dealing with technical accountancy issues that relate to PLCs and smaller practices, where technical issues often arise.
-Jeremy Barnett was a board member of the AADB for 4 years between 2009 – 2013.
+Gough Square Chambers has a wealth of experience in dealing with technical accountancy issues that relate to PLCs and smaller practices, where technical issues often arise.
+Jeremy Barnett was a board member of the AADB for four years between 2009 – 2013.

-The real growth in the volume of disciplinary hearings has taken place over the past 5 years.
-The Medical Practitioners Tribunal Service [MPTS] (formerly known as the GMC disciplinary tribunals) is now based in Manchester and often hold 3 Interim Orders panels as well as the various fitness to practice hearings.
-Members of Gough Square chambers also appear and act as legal assessors at the NMC (the Nursing and Midwifery Council) which have been known to hold as many as 29 concurrent hearings at their various locations in central London, with occasional hearings around the country.
+There has been a real growth in the number of disciplinary hearings over the past ten years.
+The Medical Practitioners Tribunal Service [MPTS] (formerly known as the GMC disciplinary tribunals) is now based in Manchester and often holds three Interim Orders panels as well as the various fitness to practice hearings.
+Members of Chambers are regularly instructed on behalf of both defendants and regulators in these proceedings.
+Members also act as legal assessors at the NMC (the Nursing and Midwifery Council).

-Other disciplinary cases conducted by members of Gough Square chambers include representing Social Workers, Dentists, Osteopaths, Chiropractors, many of which have now been consolidated into the Health and Care Professions Council – the HPC.
-Members of chambers also represent the Care Quality Commission on issues relating to management failings.
+Other disciplinary cases conducted by members of Gough Square Chambers include representing Social Workers, Dentists, Osteopaths, and Chiropractors – many of which are now regulated by the Health and Care Professions Council (HPC).
+Members of Chambers also represent the Care Quality Commission on issues relating to management failings.

-• Adu v General Medical Council, Administrative Court, McGowan J, October 2014: appeal pursuant to section 40 of the Medical Act 1983 against a determination of a Fitness to Practice Panel of the Medical Practitioners Tribunal Service of the GMC that a paediatrician’s name be erased from the medical register on grounds that his fitness to practice was impaired by reason of his deficient professional performance;
+Adu v General Medical Council : appeal against a determination of a Fitness to Practice Panel of the Medical Practitioners Tribunal Service of the GMC that a paediatrician’s name be erased from the medical register on grounds that his fitness to practice was impaired by reason of his deficient professional performance